top of page

 What Is the Melt and Pour Soap Making Method?

-The melt and pour method involves using a pre-made soap base that you melt down, customize with colors, scents, and additives, then pour into molds to harden.
+The melt and pour method involves using a pre-made soap base that you melt down, customize with colours, scents, and additives, then pour into molds to harden.
 This approach skips the need to handle lye, which is required in traditional cold or hot process soap making.
 It’s perfect for beginners and anyone who wants quick results with less mess.

 Why Choose Melt and Pour?